Diversity, Equity and Inclusion

 Inclusion

-Builds a culture of belonging by actively inviting the contribution and participation of everyone we work with, striving to create balance in the face of power and differences.
+Respecting and celebrating differences and doing what we can to make everyone feel safe.
+Building a culture of belonging by actively inviting the contribution and participation of everyone we work with and striving to create balance in the face of power and differences.

 Commitments